amigavision/AmigaVision/cd32/ReadMe.txt

 ## Optional

-If you already had the previous AmigaVision CD32 support, you can remove the `_Consoles/Amiga CD32.mgl` file — it is no longer needed unless you want to keep it as a setup that boots into a CD32 setup that doesn't have a particular game selected.
-Also note that the previous setup used
+If you already had the previous AmigaVision CD32 support, you can remove the `_Consoles/Amiga CD32.mgl` file — it is no longer needed, and in fact will not do anything useful if you start it.

-## A note on compatibility
+## Compatibility

 This is not a *real* CD32 core for the MiSTer.
 It uses the CD Audio support that was recently added to the Amiga (Minimig) core, and uses a program called CD32-Emulator to run CD32 games.